+Energy efficient windows can make a big difference.
 They not only reduce heating and cooling bills, but also create a healthier and more comfortable living space.

-Below we’ll explore exactly how energy efficient windows work, a few rating measures you should know, and how to choose the right windows for your situation.
+Below we'll explore how energy efficient windows work, a few rating measures you should know, and how to choose the right windows for your situation.

 In simple terms these are windows which maintain a comfortable temperature in a room or building.